producer-io/react-coding-challenge/README.md

 **Design**

-Our designer created this simple design, as a note he added that he is still working on a new icon set and can ignore it for the time being.
+Our designer created this simple design, as a note he added that he is still working on a new icon set and we can ignore it for the time being.

 ![design](https://github.com/producer-io/react-coding-challenge/blob/main/assets/design.png)

 **Nice to have**

 During out user testing it appears that some user will appreciate to close the modal by using the escape key or by clicking outside the modal.
-As we are on a tight deadline
+As we are on a tight deadline we should keep this as a nice-to-have.

 **Acceptance Critera**